sunfounder/euler-kit/docs/source/component/what_is_included_in_this_kit.rst

 What is Included in This Kit
 =============================

-The following is a list of this kit, after you receive the goods, you can check the contents of the list first.
+The following is a list of this kit so you can check the contents of the kit once you receive it.

-Some of the components on the kit are very small and look the same, the worker may omit or send it wrong when packing.
-Please do not hesitate to send us the picture of the kit and the names of the missing or wrong components via email.
+There are some components in the kit that are very small and look the same, and staff may miss or send them by mistake when packing the kit.
+You are welcome to send us the name of the missing or incorrect component if you find one.

-Here is the Email: cs@sunfounder.com.
+Here is the email: cs@sunfounder.com.

-**Components List**

 |euler_list|